getartistry/artistry/wp-content/plugins/updraftplus/readme.txt

 Here are some of the key features of UpdraftPlus Premium:

 * Easily duplicates or migrates websites (using the built-in Migrator)
-* Backs up non WP files and databases to multiple remote destinations and to more cloud storage options (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, SFTP/SCP, encrypted FTP)
+* Backs up non WP files and databases to multiple remote destinations and to more cloud storage options (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, Backblaze B2, SFTP/SCP, encrypted FTP)
 * Restores and migrates backup sets from other backup plugins: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup to Dropbox
 * Encrypts sensitive databases; has lock access settings
 * Offers sophisticated reporting and scheduling
 * Backs up automatically before updates to themes and plugins and cores
 * Includes 1Gb centralised remote storage (with UpdraftVault)
 * Free dedicated expert support
 * Multisite/multi-network compatible

 To find out more, why not take a look at our comparison page.
 UpdraftPremium is available for purchase here.